uwescience/DSSG2016/_posts/2016-06-30-Unsafe-Foods-Week-2.md

 </p>

 <p>
 For the first week of the Unsafe Foods project, our team had to figure out how to grapple with two separate data sets with very different formats.
 For the Amazon review data, we are using a structured <a href="http://jmcauley.ucsd.edu/data/amazon/">data set</a> curated and published by Julian McAuley from UCSD.
-The challenge arose in capturing a workable data set for food recalls from the FDA.
-Kara Woo managed to find an <a href="https://web.archive.org/web/20150504011324/http://www.fda.gov/DataSets/Recalls/RecallsDataSet.xml">XML version</a> of a history of food recalls with a link to each recall's press release containing each product's unique identifier(s).
+The challenge arose in capturing a workable data set for food recalls from the FDA. <a href="_posts/2016-06-24-kara-intro.md">Kara Woo</a> managed to find an <a href="https://web.archive.org/web/20150504011324/http://www.fda.gov/DataSets/Recalls/RecallsDataSet.xml">XML version</a> of a history of food recalls with a link to each recall's press release containing each product's unique identifier(s).
 </p>

 <p>
-This disconnected data required some creativity in order to bring them together.
+These data sets required some creativity in order to bring them together.
 Each Amazon review was assigned an ASIN, or Amazon Standard Identification Number.
 Each ASIN corresponds to 1 UPC, or Universal Product Code.
 Unfortunately, while the Recall XML data contains unique names, the UPCs are listed only when available, and in no particular format within the press releases.
-We needed to fiure out a way to capture those UPCs to match them against the reviews' ASINs.
+We needed to figure out a way to capture those UPCs to match them against the reviews' ASINs.
 </p>

 <p>